goact/yourfertility/goact-api/1-General.md

 Common error messages are listed in the table below.
 Error messages specific to particular resources are described in their own sections.

-Error identifier | HTTP Status | Description
+Error identifier | error | description
 -----------------|-------------|------------
 not_found               | 404 | The requested resource was not found on server
 bad_request             | 400 | The request contained invalid data (a more detailed error description may be included).